Home

 The Trow - a Spirit of the Dead?

-The trow's inclination to become more active, and dangerous, at midwinter - particularly Yule, harks back to the ancient belief that the draugr grew more powerful in darkness.
+The trows' inclination to become more active, and dangerous, at midwinter - particularly Yule - has clear parallels to the ancient belief that the draugr grew more powerful in darkness.

-As the northern days shortened, the draugr became more and more active - its powers reaching a peak at Yule, when the dead were thought to be at their strongest and permitted to leave their mounds.
+As the northern days shortened, the draugr became more and more active - its powers reaching a peak at Yule - a time when the dead were thought to be at their strongest and permitted to leave their burial mounds.

-Orkney folklore parallels this, dictating that, at Yule, the trows were at their most dangerous.
-Because they were allowed to leave their howes and knowes at will, special precautions had to be taken to avoid their attentions.
+Orkney folklore echoes this, stating that, at Yule, the trows were at their most dangerous and, because they were allowed to leave their howes and knowes at will, special precautions had to be taken to avoid their attentions.

 To a certain extent we can also look to the Scandinavian draugr to explain the trows' tendency to attack animals and livestock.